YASH-G-CODES/Portfolio/README.md

 # Portfolio
-This is the portfolio  prfile of Yash.
+This is the portfolio  profile of Yash.
 <br>
 Author - Yash.